 Of course, I completely agree with the author of the above-referenced post.
 If you think stevia is causing issues with your fertility, stop using it.
 Just the stress of that questioning might be enough to cause issues for you.

-6. Stevia Doesn’t Support Glycogen Synthesis
+Does Stevia Not Support Glycogen Synthesis?

-The argument here is that your body needs glucose to function but basically this is the same argument of the hypoglycemia and adrenal issues.
+The argument here is that your body needs glucose to function but basically this is the same argument of hypoglycemia and adrenal issues.

 However, in one post the additional argument was made that your body needs glycogen to convert inactive thyroid hormone T4 into active thyroid hormone T3.